ONSdigital/Blaise_Case_Backup/README.md

 # Blaise_Case_Backup

-The Blaise Case Backup application is a Windows service that runs on a virtual machine hosting a Blaise 5 server.
-The application works on a timer and preiodically saves a copy of all of the case data from the Blaise system to a backup location on the local drive.
-This data is then overwritten each time the system is backed up.
+Blaise Case Backup is a Windows service for backing up Blaise databases.
+The service works on a timer and preiodically saves a copy of all the cases in a Blaise database to a local location.
+The backed up data is overwritten each time the service is run.

 # Setup Development Environment